-The town is located in the historical region that we call Upper lands/Horná Zem/Felvidék, now it is in Slovakia.
-You can find it on the bank of the Laborc river, 70 km east to Eperjes (Presov).
+The town is located in the historical region that we call Upper lands/Horná Zem/Felvidék, it is in Slovakia.
+You can find it on the bank of the Laborc river, 70 km east of Eperjes (Presov).
 Homonna (Humenné, Homenau) became famous for the Hungarian Drugeth of the Homonna family and for the Battle of Homonna, in 1619.
 Here is a video about the palace:

 The first written document mentioning Homonna dates back to 1317 when King Charles Robert of Anjou who was king of Hungary, gave it to the Drugeth family.
 Originally, the Drugeth family had come with the king from Naples.

 The Drugeths made Homonna their seat and changed it into the center of one of the largest feudal dominions in Upper Hungary.
 A Franciscan monastery was also established there in the 14th century.
 The town became a tax-collecting place in 1330.

 King Matthias Corvinus conferred civic privileges (town status) on the town, which were validated by a seal with a coat of arms.
 At that time, the town was crossed by an important trade route connecting the Kingdom of Hungary with the Kingdom of Poland.
-Lord Homonnay György’s castle was mentioned in 1449 which was taken by the Czech Hussites at that time.
+Lord Homonnay György’s castle was mentioned in 1449 and was taken by the Czech Hussites at that time.
 It was King Matthias who drove them out.
-He had a hard time before he could clean the area but finally, he has hired their leader, Jan Giskra.
+He had a hard time before he could clean the area but finally, he hired their leader, Jan Giskra.
 They became the core of his famous Black Army.

 During the bloody years of the Dual Kingship, Homonna was the hiding place of King János Szapolyai for a short time when he lost a battle at Tokaj against his rival, Habsburg Ferdinand, in 1527.
 The most significant town monument, a Renaissance castle, was built on the site of an original stone castle in about 1610.
-The castle came to be an indispensable characteristic feature of the town and serves as a museum and cultural purposes at present.
+The castle came to be an indispensable characteristic feature of the town and serves as a museum and for cultural purposes at present.
 In 1613, during the Counter-Reformation, a Jesuit college was established as the first secondary school in the history of Homonna.
 The college was moved to Ungvár in 1630, though.

 The battle happened during the first period of the Thirty Years’ War.
-Rákóczi’s lands were mainly in Royal Hungary but he was insurgent against the Habsburgs and became an ally of Bethlen Gábor, Prince of Transylvania.
-In the Battle of Homonna, the young Rákóczi was commanding the small rear-guard of Prince Bethlen’s army.
+Rákóczi’s lands were mainly in Royal Hungary but he was an insurgent against the Habsburgs and became an ally of Bethlen Gábor, Prince of Transylvania.
+In the Battle of Homonna, the young Rákóczi was commanding the small rear guard of Prince Bethlen’s army.

 The Polish-Lithuanian Commonwealth did not want to participate in the war, so it remained neutral.
 However, the Polish king was a strong sympathizer of the Catholic League and the Habsburgs.
 Thus, he decided to help the emperor.
 Though he didn’t want to send forces directly, he allowed Lord Drugeth to hire mercenaries in Poland.
 Drugeth hired around 8,000 soldiers and Rogawski joined him with his own 3,000 men.
 The two armies met in the evening, in the Carpathian mountains, near Homonna.